 Scarlett got up and went to stand beside the painting and Tristan immediately fell silent.
 All his thoughts wiped clean and there was pin drop silence.
 She leaned on the wall sideways and stared.

 Scarlett did not want Tristan to know that she could hear him and that she was trying to help him.
 Deep down in her heart, Scarlett wanted Tristan to recognize her when he came out of the frame.
-Too romantic, too far fetched, yes.
-But she did not want to buy his heart with her kindness, if one could call it that.
+Too romantic, too far-fetched, yes.
+But she did not want to buy his heart with her kindness if one could call it that.
 She did not want him to come to her because of gratitude.
 It might leave her heart broken but she could not let him know.

 She extended her arm hesitantly to the painting.
-Ever since that night, she had not dared to come so close to the painting.
+Ever since that night, she had not dared to near to the painting.
 She still talked and watched but not from so close.
 Did she dare to touch him again?
 Will he remember her touch?
 Through their everyday conversations, she has built up the image of being interested in a man in his company.
 Tristan assumes that she has been coming late because she has been going out with him.
 All Scarlett does is add shades and colors to Tristan’s imaginations and speculations based on her research about Tristan.
 Only if he knew, that he was being jealous of himself…

 The last time Scarlett touched him was hell and heaven together.
 Watching her fingers move slowly towards him, Tristan braced himself to feel her again.